Molecular sensor: Fluorescent chemosensing

 A large number of examples of chemosensors have been developed by scientists in physical, life and environmental sciences.
 The advantages of fluorescence emission being 'switched on' from 'off' upon the recognition event enabling the chemosensors to be compared to 'beacons in the night'.
 As the process is reversible, the emission enhancement is concentration dependent, only becoming 'saturated' at high concentrations (fully bound receptor).
 Hence, a correlation can be made between luminescence (intensity, quantum yield and in some cases lifetime) and the analyte concentration.
 Through careful design, and evaluation of the nature of the communication pathway, similar sensors based on the use of 'on-off' switching, or 'on-off-on,' or 'off-on-off' switching have been designed.
 The incorporation of chemosensors onto surfaces, such as quantum dots, nanoparticles, or into polymers is also a fast-growing area of research.
+Fluorescence sensing has also been combined with electrochemical techniques, conferring the advantages of both methods.
 Other examples of chemosensors that work on the principle of switching fluorescent emission either on or off include, Förster resonance energy transfer (FRET), internal charge transfer (ICT), twisted internal charge transfer (TICT), metal-based emission (such as in lanthanide luminescence), and excimer and exciplex emission and aggregation-induced emission (AIE).
 Chemosensors were one of the first examples of molecules that could result in switching between 'on' or 'off' states through the use of external stimuli and as such can be classed as synthetic molecular machine, to which the Nobel Prize in Chemistry was awarded to in 2016 to Jean-Pierre Sauvage, Fraser Stoddart and Bernard L. Feringa.

 The application of these same design principles used in chemosensing also paved the way for the development of molecular logic gates mimics (MLGMs), being first proposed using PET based fluorescent chemosensors by de Silva and co-workers in 1993.
 Molecules have been made to operate in accordance with Boolean algebra that performs a logical operation based on one or more physical or chemical inputs.
 The field has advanced from the development of simple logic systems based on a single chemical input to molecules capable of carrying out complex and sequential operations.